 The ghoulish mishaps of not fully being truthful to the client can come back to haunt you in ways you never expected.
 In my youth, I would accept almost any entertainment job offered.
 The adage that “the client is always right” was what I thought I should be doing to gain more business.
 The focus should have been on “educating the client” to help their vision come true.
 Happy clients return and will recommend you repeatedly.

-Halloween is the time for fun and when your customers are waiting in a line for an hour plus that is not fun.
-The daunting task is more a nightmare for all involved.
-So what lead me and many other entertainers down this misguided path?
-We did not properly evaluate the event and envision what the event was really going to be like.
+Halloween is the time for fun, and when your customers are waiting in a line for an hour, plus that is not fun.
+The daunting task is more of a nightmare for all involved.
+So what led many other entertainers and me down this misguided path?
+We did not correctly evaluate the event and envisioned what the event was really going to be like.
 The focus is on working and making this month’s mortgage payment.

 Yet, we forget that the client is not an expert on entertainment or dealing with long lines of people.
 Often, they are civil servants trying to put on an event and do not really question how much resources they need to get the job done efficiently?

-Over the years, I have learned that there are just some events that one entertainer cannot handle themselves.
-In addition, as such, I have learned to educate the producer of the event that one person for 400 kids in a two-hour time period will not work.
-Simple math, one kid a minute would be 120 kids in two hours and that is working at an unrealistic pace.
+Over the years, I have learned that there are just some events that entertainers cannot handle themselves.
+In addition, as such, I have learned to educate the producer of the event that one person for 400 kids in two hours will not work.
+Simple math, one kid a minute would be 120 kids in two hours, working at an unrealistic pace.

-In the past I’ve taken the 1-on-many events and quickly regretting it because experience has taught me, somebody is going to complain, the wear and tear on my body will be tremendous, and it’s not going to be fun – its work!
+In the past, I’ve taken the 1-on-many events and quickly regretting it because experience has taught me that somebody will complain, the wear and tear on my body will be tremendous, and it’s not going to be fun – it’s work!